Asmat01/poetic-phrase-generator/README.md

 #Poetic phrase generator
-Create AL-generated witty and satirical poetic phrases about your favorite activities and places to visit.
+Create AI-generated witty and satirical poetic phrases about your favorite activities and places to visit.